wavemaker/docs/learn/on-premise/configure/config-users-auth-providers.md

 ### Restricting Login for all users

-You can restrict the users from logging into WaveMaker studio by enabling Restrict Login for all users option.
+Restrict the users from logging into WaveMaker studio by enabling Restrict Login for all users option.
 Once enabled, all active users get logged out of the platform within three minutes.
 Only the super admin who enables this restriction stays logged in.

 [![Login restriction](/learn/assets/wme-setup/configuring-wme/wm_logout_users_1f.png)](/learn/assets/wme-setup/configuring-wme/wm_logout_users_1f.png)